BRC

 • Liverpool

-And now, that number has increase to 12 teams.
-This is who’s currently taking part:
+Now, that number has increase to 12 teams.
+This is who’s taking part in the current season:

 • Arsenal